 Photography is one of my extracurricular activities.
 My uncle Mike taught me how to use my first camera – a plastic Kodak Brownie – when I was five years old.
 Today I use a pocket-size Canon PowerShot S110, a Nikon D7000, a Samsung Galaxy S7 smartphone, and Photoshop.

-how to write in perl langauge
+how to write a paper in mla style

-how to write a zen poem
+how to write a self assessment paper

 I first traveled to India in 1979.
 Since 2006 my family and I have made five trips to India, including a year-long stay in an ashram/orphanage in Varanasi.
 Click